xXleowXx/gitlab-charts/doc/advanced/persistent-volumes/index.md

 > Gitaly [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) before you will be able to issue a Helm update.
 This is
 > because the StatefulSet's Volume Template is immutable, and cannot be changed.
 >
-> You can delete the stateful set without deleting the Gitaly Pods:
+> You can delete the StatefulSet without deleting the Gitaly Pods:
 > `kubectl --namespace <namespace> delete --cascade=false StatefulSet <release-name>-gitaly`
 > The Helm update command will recreate the StatefulSet, which will adopt and
 > update the Gitaly pods.